olssonm/swish-php/README.md

 }
 ```

-*Note: in a real world scenario you probably want to use seperate callback-urls for your refunds and payments to prevent unnecessary parsing as the example above*
+*Note: in a real world scenario you probably want to use separate callback-urls for your refunds and payments to prevent unnecessary parsing as the example above*